Do We Need Subsidiarity in Software?

 \subsubsection{Social Media:}

-Instagram contacted Facebook, Three Ireland Limited, and Turk Telecom Times.
-Of these, Instagram transferred application data to Facebook.
-TikTok contacted Akamai: although Akamai is part of Firefox background traffic, the number of contacts to Akamai compared to the other idle experiments, as well as the volume of application data transferred to Akamai, indicate that contact to Akamai is from TikTok as well.
-TikTok only transferred application data to Akamai.
-X contacted Cloudflare and transferred application data.
-Bluesky contacted OVH SAS, Amazon, Datacamp-Limited, and Amazon AES (Advanced Encryption Standard).
-Bluesky transferred application data to OVH SAS.
+Instagram transferred application data to Facebook and also contacted Three Ireland Limited and Turk Telecom Times.
+TikTok transferred application data to Akamai: although Akamai is part of Firefox background traffic, the number of contacts to Akamai compared to the other idle experiments, as well as the volume of application data transferred to Akamai, indicate that contact to Akamai is from TikTok as well.
+X transferred application data to Cloudflare.
+Bluesky transferred application data to OVH SAS and additionally contacted a few cloud computing and content delivery networks.
 YouTube contacted Google and Indiana GigaPop and did not transfer any application data while running idle.
 Figure \ref{fig:idle-social-media} summarizes our social media results.